The old model of advertising is broken. Why? Because it’s too crowded out there. As Tony explains at Business Mastery:

 First, scope out their audience.
 The goal is to reach a more targeted demographic.
 But if you are an organic baby clothing company working with an influencer whose audience consists of teens and millennials, you’re missing the mark.
 That is why it’s key to develop your user personas, then go out and hunt down an influencer that speaks to that audience, so you can tap into a wealth of customers that will actually be interested in what you have to offer.

 Next, check out their number of followers.
 If they only have a few thousand, that doesn’t exactly make them a thought leader.
-But similarly, even if they have hundreds of thousands, if the followers aren’t actively engaged (liking, commenting, sharing, retweeting) then it’s still a moot point.
-Remember, it’s quality, not quantity.
-Just be sure to factor in the influencer’s reach when deciding on how much you’ll pay them – scale accordingly.
+You also have to make sure those followers are engaged by commenting, sharing or retweeting the influencer’s posts.
+When it comes down to it, it’s about quality, not quantity.
+Factor in the influencer’s reach when deciding on how much you’ll pay them and scale accordingly.

 Then it’s on to the quality of content.
 Conduct an exhaustive evaluation of the posts or videos they put up.
-What messages do they seem to convey?
+What messages do they convey and do they fit the company values you embrace?
 What’s their voice?
 Are they consistently putting out high-quality content?
 And would they make a good spokesperson for your brand?
 For example, if you are a vegetarian restaurant, you probably don’t want someone who is wearing fur in their Instagram videos.
-Catch my drift?
 Make sure your values are aligned and that you would feel proud to have this person represent your brand.

 Of course, if you have the capacity, there are also a number of influencer marketing agencies that offer a comprehensive zero-to-one experience.
 That is, the agency will assess your brand, then will identify and utilize the best influencers for your campaign.
 They can also guide the influencers to create content about your product or service, and, ideally, go beyond impressions and clicks and help you make the connection between the campaign and your long-term business objectives.

-Whether you locate and negotiate with influencers yourself, or work with an agency, you can trust that using influencer marketing will help your brand reach its goals.
+Whether you locate and negotiate with influencers or mega partners yourself, or work with an agency, you can trust that using influencer marketing will help your brand reach its goals.